Ors1mer/QuadcastRGB/nix/manpage.md

 It isn't possible to setup only one (upper or lower) diode group without changing the other.
 If a mode set to only one diode group, the other is set to solid black (i. e. no color).

+In order for a new instance to work the previous one must be killed.

 # COPYRIGHT
 Copyright (C) 2022 Ors1mer.
 License GPLv2: GNU GPL version 2 only